Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 **Cost:** 2m

 Perform a Social roll vs. Resolve against a target.
-If successful, the Solar forces the target character to take an action, *any action*, that is in alignment with one of their Intimacies or Emotions.
+If successful, the Solar forces the target character to take an action—*any action—*that is in alignment with one of their Intimacies or Emotions.

 ### Peril-Demanding Haste